-The brochure entitled Non-Hodgkin lymphomas contains comprehensive information about this disease.
+The brochure Non-Hodgkin lymphomas contains comprehensive information about this disease.
+Please note this brochure is currently only available in Dutch.
 The most important information is provided below.

 Little is known about what causes non-Hodgkin lymphoma.
 Usually something in the DNA of one of the cells in the lymph node is damaged, causing this cell to behave abnormally.
 Viral infections, such as the Epstein-Barr virus, and weakened immunity might have something to do with it.